-Quarterly Minimum Sampling Requirements Quarter arter Months Quarterly Effluent Parameters First January, February, March Sample at least once during any month of the quarter April 28th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Quarterly Minimum Sampling Requirements Quarter Months Quarterly Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th

-Note 1 - Influent sampling for BOD_5 and TSS is not required when the facility does not discharge effluent during the reporting period.
+Note 1 - Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
 Samples are to be collected prior to any treatment process.
-Calculate Percent Removal by using the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
+Calculate Percent Removal by using the following formula: [(Average Influent - Average Effluent) / Average Influent] x 100% = Percent Removal.
 Influent and effluent samples are to be taken during the same month.
 The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
-Influent samples are to be collected as a composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample.
+Influent samples are to be collected as a 24-hour composite sample, composed of 48 aliquots (subsamples) collected at 30 minute intervals by an automatic sampling device.

 OUTFALL #001